Serbia in the Middle Ages: Slavic settlement

 The Slavs in general were mentioned by the Roman historians Tacitus and Pliny the Elder and by Claudius Ptolemy, under the name Veneti in the 1st and 2nd century AD.
 In the 6th century, Byzantine author Procopius and Gothic historian Jordanes mention them as Sclaveni.
 By this time, the Slavs already settled in the wide areas of central and eastern Europe, reaching lower and central Danube regions and invading Byzantine territories from Thrace, throughout Illyricum, up to Pannonia and Dalmatia.

 De Administrando Imperio ("On the Governance of the Empire", DAI), compiled by the Byzantine Emperor Constantine VII Porphyrogenitus, mentions that the White Serbs relocated from the land of Bojka, also called the White Serbia.
 Historiography can't pinpoint for sure where that is, but the general consensus is that it was around the region of Bohemia (Boihaemum = Bojka) and Saxony.

 After a death of the Serbian prince, his two sons took over the rule and divided White Serbs in two groups.
 One remained in White Serbia, while the other group migrated to the Balkans.
 Frankish Chronicle of Fredegar mentions Dervan, chieftain of the Serbs, in c.
 631, who may be the first Serb mentioned by name in history.
 Dervan is considered to be the father or, more likely, brother of the nameless prince who led the White Serbs into the Balkans.

 Sclaveni raided and settled the western Balkans in the 6th and 7th century.
-Jointly with the Antes, another Slavic group, they conducted intrusions south of the Danube and Sava rivers into the Balkans, and the territory of the Byzantine Empire ruled by Justinian I (527-565), who almost revived the Roman Empire.
+Jointly with the Antes, another Slavic group, they conducted intrusions south of the Danube and Sava rivers into the Balkans, and the territory of the Byzantine Empire ruled by Justinian I (527–565), who reconquered several former territories of the Roman Empire.
 The arrival of the Avars in the Pannonian Plain in 567 pushed the proper invasion raids.
 The Slavs followed the Avars in their, mostly destructive enterprises, into the Byzantine territory.
 They destroyed and conquered one by one city and fortress which constituted the Danubian Limes, northern border of the empire, like Sirmium (582) and Singidunum (modern Belgrade, 584).
 In 584 and 586 the Slavs already besieged Thessaloniki, on the Aegean Sea, raided Dalmatia in 597 while the entire limes collapsed by 602.